JAMBallou/composer-analysis/readme.md

 3. The **librosa** Python library contains a number of helpful functions for extracting features from audio signals:

 4. From the computed STFT, a set of **Mel-frequency cepstral coefficients (MFCC)** — a way of extracting data from an audio signal that correlates well with the human perception of sound — will be found.
 An MFCC takes the shape of a 39-dimensional vector.
-It will be calculated using the librosa.feature.mfcc().
+It will be calculated using  `librosa.feature.mfcc()`.

 5. The **Harmonic Pitch Class Profile (HPCP)** — also known simply as the chroma — provides a visualization of the distribution of energy across the twelve pitch classes for an audio signal, encoding the harmonic content of the signal.